kubewarden/kubewarden.io/content/blog/2026/02/kubewarden-1.32-release.md

 ## Simplifying versioning: patching together

-Previously, our images and our `kwctl` CLI utility could to get patch releases independently.
+Previously, our images and our `kwctl` CLI utility could get patch releases independently.
 For example, we could have a `policy-server:1.32.0` image and `kwctl` in version `1.32.1`.

-From now on, we will release the Kubewarden Admission Controller stack all in
+From now on, we will release the Kubewarden Admission Controller stack in
 sync: if the `policy-server` container image gets a patch release, so will be the `kubewarden-controller` image and our `kwctl` utility.
 As usual, we have documented this in our [RFC](https://github.com/kubewarden/rfc/pull/53) repo,